Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

 - Freeze spray attacks on the shackle

-- A determined thief who’s already targeted your specific bike
+- A determined thief who’s already decided he wants your specific bike

-Between the two, the ABUS 410 has marginally better pick resistance in the cylinder — the ABUS Plus cylinder is harder to manipulate than the standard disc-detainer in the base KryptoLok.
-For a bike worth less than $400 locked in a moderate-risk area for short periods, either is fine.
-For anything more expensive, spend more money.
-The minimum I’d recommend for a commuter bike over $500 in a real city is $80 to $100.
-Anything less is a false sense of security with a nicer logo.
+Between these two, the ABUS 410 has marginally better pick resistance — the ABUS Plus cylinder is harder to manipulate than the standard disc-detainer setup in the base KryptoLok.
+For a bike worth under $400, locked in a moderate-risk area for short stretches, either is fine.
+For anything pricier, just spend more money.
+The minimum I’d suggest for a commuter bike over $500 in an actual city is $80 to $100.
+Anything less is a false sense of security with a nicer logo stamped on it.

 Mid-Range $50–$100 — ABUS Granit Plus 640 vs Kryptonite Evolution

 This is the sweet spot.
-Both locks in this tier represent a genuine step up in security, and honestly, one of them is better than most urban commuters need — which means you can make a smart call based on your specific situation rather than just buying the most expensive option.
+Both locks at this tier represent a real step up — and honestly, one of them is better than most urban commuters need.
+That’s not a knock.
+It means you can make a smart call based on your actual situation rather than just grabbing the most expensive box on the shelf.

-The ABUS Granit Plus 640 runs about $80 to $95 depending on where you buy it and which shackle length you choose.
-It features a 13mm hardened steel shackle with ABUS’s double-bolting locking mechanism, which means the shackle locks on both sides of the cylinder rather than one.
+The ABUS Granit Plus 640 runs about $80 to $95, depending on where you buy it and which shackle length you go with.
+It features a 13mm hardened steel shackle with ABUS’s double-bolting mechanism — meaning the shackle locks on both sides of the cylinder rather than one, which matters.
 Security Level 10 out of 15.
-Weight on the 230mm version: approximately 780 grams.
-It comes with the ABUS mounting bracket, which is actually one of the better frame mounts in this price range — solid plastic cradle, no rattling, fits most round tubes without adapters.
+The 230mm version weighs approximately 780 grams.
+It ships with ABUS’s mounting bracket, which is genuinely one of the better frame mounts in this price range — solid plastic cradle, no rattling, fits most round tubes without adapters.

 The Kryptonite Evolution Series 4 Mini-7 retails for around $75 to $90.
-It has a 13mm double deadbolt shackle and a disc-style cylinder that Kryptonite describes as “high security” on their internal scale of 5 out of 10.
-Weight: approximately 1.2 kilograms for the standard version, which is noticeably heavier than the ABUS.
-Comes with a frame transit mount that works fine but feels cheaper than the ABUS equivalent.
+It has a 13mm double deadbolt shackle and a disc-style cylinder that Kryptonite calls “high security” — 5 out of 10 on their internal scale.
+Weight: approximately 1.2 kilograms for the standard version, noticeably heavier than the ABUS.
+The frame transit mount works fine but feels cheaper in hand.

-Tested side by side, the real difference shows in portability and daily usability.
-The ABUS Granit Plus 640 in the 230mm shackle length is short — almost too short for some locking situations, but that’s a feature as much as a limitation.
+Tested side by side, the real difference shows up in daily usability.
+The ABUS Granit Plus 640 in the 230mm length is short — almost uncomfortably so for some locking situations, but that’s actually a feature.
 Shorter shackles give an attacker less leverage for prying.
-The Evolution Mini-7 offers a slightly longer shackle that handles more locking configurations, which matters if your city has inconsistent rack spacing.
+The Evolution Mini-7 offers a slightly longer shackle that handles more locking configurations, which matters if your city’s rack spacing is inconsistent.

-For pure security metrics, testing by Cyclist magazine found both locks required an angle grinder to defeat, but the ABUS shackle hardness rated slightly higher in Rockwell hardness testing.
-Practically, the difference is measured in seconds, not minutes.
+On pure security metrics, testing by Cyclist magazine found both locks required an angle grinder to defeat — no surprise there.
+The ABUS shackle hardness rated slightly higher in Rockwell hardness testing.
+In practical terms, the difference is measured in seconds, not minutes.

-Clear winner for daily commuting — the ABUS Granit Plus 640.
-It’s lighter, the cylinder has better pick resistance, and the shorter shackle is an advantage in most city rack scenarios.
-If you need more shackle clearance, go with the Kryptonite Evolution.
-Otherwise, the ABUS earns it at this tier.
+Clear winner for daily commuting: the ABUS Granit Plus 640.
+Lighter, better pick resistance in the cylinder, and the shorter shackle is an advantage in most city rack scenarios.
+If you need more shackle clearance, the Kryptonite Evolution handles that better.
+Otherwise, ABUS earns it at this tier.

 Premium $100+ — ABUS Granit X-Plus vs Kryptonite New York

-Dragged into a bike shop by a friend after my commuter got stolen outside a Metra station in 2020, I ended up leaving with an ABUS Granit X-Plus 540 and a considerable amount of buyer’s remorse about the $130 price tag.
-Two years later, I have zero remorse.
+My friend dragged me into a bike shop after my commuter got stolen outside a Metra station in 2020 — Elmhurst stop, Tuesday morning, broad daylight.
+I left with an ABUS Granit X-Plus 540 and a significant amount of buyer’s remorse about the $130 price tag.
+Two years later, zero remorse.
 This lock is serious hardware.

-The ABUS Granit X-Plus 540 features a 13mm shackle — same diameter as the mid-range Granit Plus, which surprises people, but the X-Plus’s advantage is in the hardening process and the anti-rotation design.
-The shackle has a square cross-section at the locking points specifically to prevent a grinder from getting purchase.
+The ABUS Granit X-Plus 540 features a 13mm shackle — same diameter as the mid-range Granit Plus, which surprises most people.
+The X-Plus’s advantage is in the hardening process and the anti-rotation design.
+The shackle has a square cross-section at the locking points specifically to prevent a grinder blade from getting purchase.
 Security Level 15.
-Weight: 675 grams in the 160mm version.
-The XPlus cylinder is ABUS’s best consumer-grade cylinder, rated to resist picking and drilling.
+The 160mm version weighs 675 grams.
+The XPlus cylinder is ABUS’s best consumer-grade option, rated to resist picking and drilling.

-The Kryptonite New York Fahgettaboudit Mini goes a different direction: 18mm shackle diameter made from 3T Hardened Max-Performance steel.
-On sheer thickness, this is the most formidable mass-market U-lock shackle available.
+The Kryptonite New York Fahgettaboudit Mini goes a completely different direction: 18mm shackle diameter made from 3T Hardened Max-Performance steel.
+On sheer thickness, this is the most formidable mass-market U-lock shackle you can actually buy.
 Kryptonite Security Rating 10 out of 10.
 Weight: 1.55 kilograms.
-That is not a typo — 1.55 kg for a lock is a significant commitment for daily carry.
+That’s not a typo — 1.55 kg for a lock is a real daily commitment.

-Anti-rotation features — the Kryptonite New York uses a cross-bar anti-rotation design in addition to the 18mm shackle.
-The ABUS Granit X-Plus relies on the square shackle profile and an internal anti-rotation plate inside the lock body.
+Anti-rotation features — the Kryptonite New York uses a cross-bar design in addition to the 18mm shackle itself.
+The ABUS Granit X-Plus relies on the square shackle profile plus an internal anti-rotation plate inside the lock body.
 Both work.
-Neither is foolproof against a sustained angle grinder attack, but both significantly increase cutting time compared to mid-range locks.
+Neither is foolproof against a sustained angle grinder attack, but both significantly extend cutting time compared to anything in the mid-range tier.

-Insurance program differences matter here and I’ll cover them in detail next, but at the product level: the Kryptonite New York is better at resisting cutting because 18mm of hardened steel requires more cutting passes than 13mm regardless of hardness differentials.
-The ABUS Granit X-Plus is more practical to carry every day because it weighs less than half as much.
+At the product level, the Kryptonite New York resists cutting better — 18mm of hardened steel simply demands more cutting passes than 13mm, regardless of hardness differentials.
+The ABUS Granit X-Plus is more practical for daily carry, weighing less than half as much.

-For a commuter who locks up daily and needs to carry the lock on the bike or in a bag — ABUS Granit X-Plus 540.
-For a bike that stays locked outside for extended periods in a high-theft area, or if you’re locking a genuinely expensive bike and weight isn’t a concern — Kryptonite New York Fahgettaboudit.
+For a commuter locking up every day who carries the lock on the bike or in a bag — ABUS Granit X-Plus 540.
+For a bike that stays locked outside for extended periods in a genuinely high-theft area, or if you’re securing something expensive and weight isn’t a concern — Kryptonite New York Fahgettaboudit.

 Warranty and Theft Protection Programs Compared